 Columbia spotted frogs belong to the anuran family of "true frogs", Ranidae.
-Twenty-three species of ranids occur in the United States of which only four are native to Utah, the northern leopard frog, Rana pipiens, the relict leopard frog, Rana onca, the lowland leopard frog, Rana yavapaiensis, and the Columbia spotted frog (Fig. 1).
-The green frog (Rana clamitans), and the bull frog, (Rana catesbeiana) also occur in Utah, however, these species do not naturally occur west of the Rockies and have been introduced into many areas throughout the West.
+Twenty-three species of ranids occur in the United States of which only three are native to Utah, the northern leopard frog, Rana pipiens, the relict leopard frog, Rana onca, and the Columbia spotted frog (Fig. 1).
+The green frog (Rana clamitans), and the bullfrog, (Rana catesbeiana) also occur in Utah, however, these species do not naturally occur west of the Rockies and have been introduced into many areas throughout the West.

 Ranids are typically characterized as slim-wasted, long-legged, smooth-skinned jumpers with webbed hind feet with a pair of dorsolateral folds (glandular folds) that extend from behind the eyes to the lower back.
 In Utah, adult spotted frogs range from 40 mm to 100 mm (Tanner 1931) and average between 45 mm and 80 mm (Ross et al. 1993, 1994) in snout vent length (SVL).
 Color and pattern descriptions of individuals from Utah include a brownish-black dorsal coloration with little or no spotting pattern.
-They differ from spotted frogs in the Pacific Northwest that possess numerous dorsal spots (Nussbaum et al. 1983, Stebbins 2003).
-Spotted frogs along the Wasatch Front generally possess a salmon color ventrally and yellow to yellow-orange coloration ventrally in the West Desert and Sanpete County, however coloration can be quite variable between populations in Utah.
-The throat and the ventral region are sometimes mottled.
-The head has a dark mask with a light stripe on the upper jaw and the eyes are turned slightly upward.
-The dorsolateral fold is usually present in spotted frogs, however may be absent in some individuals.
-Male frogs have swollen thumbs with darkened bases.
+They differ from spotted frogs in the Pacific